-The World Languages program offers formal transfer requirement courses in Chinese, French, German, Italian, Japanese, and Spanish.
+The World Languages program offers formal transfer requirement courses in Chinese, French, German, Italian, Japanese, Khmer, and Spanish.
 The program is designed to teach students to communicate effectively in a foreign language and to appreciate culture; to promote international understanding and exchange; and to provide a pool of students to fill positions in the community.

 DEGREES & CERTIFICATES